 Its clean, crisp-looking leather upper and chunky silhouette call out to the early 2000s, wherein the fashion of times is still thoroughly ’90s—unabashedly loose and baggy clothing.
 That said, the Answer Vs oozes with streetwise hooper vibes that pump up a variety of casual and sporty outfits.

 Lastly, the Answer V is available in a single, yet iconic, colorway, the white/power red.
-It is the also dubbed as the “All-Star colorway” since Allen Iverson had worn during the 2002 NBA All-Star Game.
+It is also dubbed as the “All-Star colorway” since Allen Iverson had worn it during the 2002 NBA All-Star Game.

 The Answer V returns true to form, but with subtle changes in the material to make it more streetwise, such as the dropping off the “All-Star 2002” embroidery on the heel tab.
 But the Answer V’s iconic silhouette remains untouched.
 The nostalgic retro vibes and almost all authentic details are kept intact.